Masterminds/cookoo-web-tutorial/README.md

 select your chapter.
 Or you can clone this entire tutorial and navigate along using your favorite Git client.

+This file, `README.md`, will always be the main text of each chapter.
+As we go, we'll also be adding code to the repository alongside the `README.md`, so make sure you take a look around each branch.

 To begin, select the **Chapter 1** branch.